tikv/deep-dive-tikv/src/distributed-transaction/percolator.md

 This table shows Bob and Joe's balance.
 Now Bob wants to transfer his $7 to Joe's account.
 The first step is `Prewrite`:

 1. Get the `start_ts` of the transaction.
 In our example, it's `7`.
-2. For each row involved in this transaction, put a lock in the `lock` column, and put the data to the `data` column.
+2. For each row involved in this transaction, put a lock in the `lock` column, and write the data to the `data` column.
 One of the locks will be chosen as the primary lock.

 After `Prewrite`, our data looks like this: